 Signal I/O Description TDI Output The Test Data In pin provides serial data to the target during debugging.
 TDI can be pulled HIGH on the target.
 TDO Input The Test Data Out pin receives serial data from the target during debugging.
 You are advised to series terminate TDO close to the target processor.
-TDO is typically pulled HIGH on the target.
-TMS Output The Test Mode Select pin sets the state of the Test Access Port (TAP) controller on the target.
-TMS can be pulled HIGH on the target to keep the TAP controller inactive when not in use. ТСК Output The Test Clock pin clocks data into the TDI and TMS inputs of the target.
-TCK is typically pulle HIGH on the target.
-RTCK Input The Return Test Clock pin echos the test clock signal back to DSTREAM for use with adapt mode clocking.
-If RTCK is generated by the target processor, you are advised to series terr it.
-RTCK can be pulled HIGH or LOW on the target when not in use. nTRST Output The Test Reset pin resets the TAP controller of the processor to allow debugging to take place. nTRST is typically pulled HIGH on the target and pulled strong-LOW by DSTREAM to initiate a reset.
+TDO is typically pulled HIGH on the target TMS Output The Test Mode Select pin sets the state of the Test Access Port (TAP) controller on the target.
+TMS can be pulled HIGH on the target to keep the TAP controller inactive when not in use.
+TCK Output The Test Clock pin clocks data into the TDI and TMS inputs of the target.
+TCK is typically pull HIGH on the target.
+RTCK Input The Return Test Clock pin echoes the test clock signal back to DSTREAM for use with adaptive mode clocking.
+If RTCK is generated by the target processor, you are advised to series terminate it.
+RTCK can be pulled HIGH or LOW on the target when not in use. nTRST Output The Test Reset pin resets the TAP controller of the processor to allow debugging to take place. nTRST is typically pulled HIGH on the target and pulled strong-LOW by DSTREAM to initiate reset.
 The polarity and strength of nTRST is configurable.
-TRST_PD Output The Test Reset (Pull-Down) pin resets the TAP controller of the processor to allow debugging to take place.
-TRST_PD is typically pulled LOW on the target (reset state) and pulled strong-HIGH by DSTREAM to enable debugging.
+TRST_PD Output The Test Reset (Pull-Down) pin resets the TAP controller of the processor to allow debugging take place.
+TRST_PD is typically pulled LOW on the target (reset state) and pulled strong-HI by DSTREAM to enable debugging.
 The polarity and strength of TRST_PD is configurable. nSRST Input/ Output The System Reset pin fully resets the target.
 This signal can be initiated by DSTREAM or by the target board (which is then detected by DSTREAM). nSRST is typically pulled HIGH on the target and pulled strong-LOW to initiate a reset.
 The polarity and strength of nSRST is configurable.
 DBGRQ Output The Debug Request pin stops the target processor and puts it into debug state.
-DBG used by current systems and is usually pulled LOW on the target.
-The Debug Request pin stops the target processor and puts it into debug state.
 DBGRQ is rarely used by current systems and is usually pulled LOW on the target.
 DBGACK Input The Debug Acknowledge pin notifies DSTREAM that a debug request has been received and the target processor is now in debug state.
 DBGACK is rarely used by current systems and is usually pulled LOW on the target.
 SWDIO (SWD mode) Input/ Output The Serial Wire Data I/O pin sends and receives serial data to and from the target during debugging.
 You are advised to series terminate SWDIO close to the target processor.
 SWCLK(SWD mode) Output The Serial Wire Clock pin clocks data into and out of the target during debugging.
-SWO (SWD mode) O (SWD mode) Input The Serial Wire Output pin provides trace data to DSTREAM.
-You are advised to series termin SWO close to the target processor.
+SWO (SWD mode) Input The Serial Wire Output pin provides trace data to DSTREAM.
+You are advised to series terminate SWO close to the target processor.
 TraceD[0-3] Input The Trace Data [0-3] pins provide DSTREAM with Trace Port Interface Unit (TPIU) continuous mode trace data from the target.
 You are advised to series terminate these signals close to the target processor.
+TRACECLK Input The Trace Clock pin provides DSTREAM with the clock signal necessary to sample the trace data signals.
+You are advised to series terminate TRACECLK close to the target processor.
+TRACEEXT Input The Trace Extension pin is a generic trace sideband pin.
+TRACEEXT is not currently supported by DSTREAM.
+TRACEEXT can be pulled high, low, or left unconnected on the target.